-The CCHA will make all HAP abatements effective the first of the month following the expiration of the CCHA specified correction period (including any extension).
+CCHA will make all HAP abatements effective the first month following the expiration of the 30-day abatement notice.

-The CCHA will inspect abated units within 5 business days of the owner's notification that the work has been completed.
+The CCHA will inspect abated units within five business days of the owner's notification that the work has been completed.
 Payment will resume effective on the day the unit passes inspection.